vsbron/react2024-modern-chat-app/README.md

 - Main chat page is divided to three columns: Chat list, main chat section, details section;
 - Chat list section contains the main user info, search bar and the list of available chats;
+- Search bar features an input to filter out the current chat list and Add User button;
-- Search bar also allows to search existing users with the username;
+- Add user modal lets user to search other users and start chat with them;
 - Center section shows the currently selected chat with the info of the interlocutor;
+- Current chat allows to send and receive text/emojis as well as a emojis;
-- Right section lists chat's details including some settings, images, block button and the button for the log out;
+- Right section lists chat's details including some settings, images, and some buttons;
+- Right section buttons are for logging out and blocking user, disabling the option to chat with him;

 ## Details